amirali511/Helli-Saver/README.md

 # Helli-Saver
 ![](HelliSaver.png)

-A Simple Screen Saver For HelliWM.
+A Simple Screen Saver For Linux.
 # Description
-Helli-Saver is a simple screen saver for HelliWM that does not let the screen be empty
+Helli-Saver is a simple screen saver for Linux that does not let the screen be empty
 # Setup
 See [HelliWM](https://github.com/amirali511/HelliWM/) for more info.
 # Installation or Uninstalling